starryknight/GA-SEI-curriculum/sequences/mvc-intro-lesson/notes.md

 ## Model

-* The API we're working with
+* The API we've been working with! (pull up code)
 * It defines what data we're working with and how it's supposed to interact with the rest of the world

 ## View

 * Manages how the data is displayed to the user

+For now we haven't been sending anything fancy, just JSON strings

 ## Controller

-* Manages the interaction between the view and the Model:w
+* Manages the interaction between the view and the Model (show code of HTTP handler)